wangziqi2013/wangziqi2013.github.io/_posts/2020-07-01-residual-cache.markdown

 "interleaved" manner, instead of sequentially, to avoid artificially biasing against the last 32 bytes of a block.
 The interleaving pattern may also change based on the address to avoid biasing against odd and even numbered words.
 (**Note: The paper does not explicitly have this, but I do think it is critical in the design**).
+The second part is the residual cache, which stores the remaining 32 bytes of a partial cache line, if it cannot be compressed to less than 32 bytes.
+The residual cache is significantly smaller than the conventional cache to avoid the same power and area overhead.
+The residual cache is also organized as a set-associative cache.
+Instead of being addressed by the address of the requested block, the residual cache is addressed by the location of a block in the conventional LLC, which consists of a set number and way number.
+The paper